AssessingSolar/solarstations/README.md

 # Solar Stations
 [![Jupyter Book Badge](https://jupyterbook.org/badge.svg)](https://SolarStations.Org)

-A catalog of high-quality solar radiation monitoring stations.
+A catalog of high-quality solar irradiance monitoring stations.

 An interactive map and catalog of the stations can be found at [SolarStations.Org](https://SolarStations.Org).